NVIDIA/framework-reproducibility/pytorch.md

 batch matrix-matrix product (from cuBLAS).

-The second line disables dynamic selection of cuDNN convolution algorithms and ensures that the algorithm select itself is reproducible.
+The second line disables dynamic selection of cuDNN convolution algorithms and ensures that the algorithm selection itself is reproducible.

 The [reproducibilty page][1] contains a reasonable but non-comprehensive list of ops the are nondeterminsitic on GPU.
 Using these will cause nondeterminism to